 I live in Amsterdam.
 I love Amsterdam.
 It’s such an amazing city with the canals as the perfect backdrop of a sunny day.

 BUT…and this is a big BUT…it’s not all that there is to see in the area.
 While there are day trips to other cities like Delft, Utrecht, and The Hague, you really don’t have to go far for a new adventure.
+Just hop on a bike and take a tour from Amsterdam into the countryside with We Bike Amsterdam.

 Recently I’ve gotten into a new mindset.
 I don’t want to just travel.
 I want new experiences.
 New flavors.
 New sights.
 And a new perspective.